spastorino/why-rust/content/index.md

 - Values **moved** via assignment.
 - When final owner returns, **value is freed**.

-All this feels invisible and prevents _double free_ errors and _memory leaks_.
+All this feels invisible and prevents _double free_ errors, _use after free_ errors and _memory leaks_.

 ???